 Distillery House was built as part of the Findlater Mountjoy Brewery in 1852.
 It was the second largest brewery in Dublin after Guinness, and occupied an entire city block.
 It is accessed through Distillery Court, off North Circular Road, adjacent to Mountjoy Square.
 Comprising 7,000 square foot, over four floors, two of which have been maintained open-plan as significant printing facilities (2nd and 3rd floors).
 These top two floors house etching presses (one of which is the largest in Ireland), woodblock presses and equipment, and the lithography printing area.
 The first floor incorporates the administrative & reception office of Graphic Studio Dublin, a beautiful print-room/education room/multi-purpose space complete with 19th century cast iron columns, and a large kitchen/dining room for artists which also contains a small (but growing) library of books on print-making and contemporary art.
 This floor also contains the IT and new media area.
 It facilitates print-makers working in new media such as digital imaging equipment and also enables members to access e-mail, print images and proposals.
 The ground floor comprises acid rooms, lithography stone stores, plate cutting rooms, and paper storage.
 All floors in Distillery House have plan chests for the storage of members’ prints, and Graphic Studio Dublin’s archives.
-In 2009 as part of the Department of Arts, Sport & Tourism’s ACCESS ll Capital Investment Plan, a new lift was installed and the studios re-roofed.
+Full access, including a lift to all floors is available.

-Graphic Studio Dublin has collaborated with major cultural partners in Ireland and abroad, including the National Gallery of Ireland, Chester Beatty Library, IMMA, National Museum of Ireland and Dublin City Gallery The Hugh Lane to showcase the highest level of fine art printmaking (by our own members, and other international artists).
+Graphic Studio Dublin has collaborated with major cultural partners in Ireland and abroad, including the National Botanic Gardens, National Gallery of Ireland, Chester Beatty Library, IMMA, National Museum of Ireland and Dublin City Gallery The Hugh Lane to showcase the highest level of fine art printmaking (by our own members, and other international artists).
 International partnerships have included projects with Edinburgh Printmakers (Scotland), Centre Culturel Irlandais, Paris (France) and The International Mokuhanga Association.

-The studio is run by Studio Director, Robert Russell, and his team, that includes Programme Manager, Niamh Flanagan, Studio Assistant, Mary Plunkett and Studio Administrator Susan Early.
+The studio is run by Studio Director, Robert Russell, and his team, that includes Programme Coordinator, Niamh Flanagan and Studio Administrator Susan Early.

-The gallery is run by Gallery Director, Peter Brennan, and his team, that includes Gallery Assistant Elke Thönnes, and Mateja Šmic.
+The gallery is run by Gallery Director, Peter Brennan, and his team, that includes Elke Thönnes.